 The Junior Certificate School Programme Demonstration Library Project, led by Kathleen Moran, is the winner of the 2019 Children’s Books Ireland Award, given at the 2019 Children’s Books Ireland International Conference at Light House Cinema, Dublin on Saturday 21st September.
 This award is made to an individual or organisation in recognition of an outstanding contribution to children’s books and .

-Children’s Books Ireland and the Tyrone Guthrie Centre are pleased to announce an opportunity for three artists to avail of a week-long residency each, to take place in late 2019.
-These bursaries are designed specifically for mid-career children’s books authors or illustrators.
-While several schemes exist to support emerging and debut artists, these bursaries exist to support more experienced, .
+Children’s Books Ireland and the Tyrone Guthrie Centre are pleased to announce Oisín McGann, Jane Mitchell, Mary Murphy, E. R. Murray, Niamh Sharkey and Deirdre Sullivan as recipients of the 2019 Children’s Books Ireland/Tyrone Guthrie Centre bursary.
+With each artist availing of a week-long residency each, these bursaries are designed specifically for mid-career children’s books authors or illustrators.
+While .

 ROBERT DUNBAR MEMORIAL LIBRARIES The Robert Dunbar Memorial Libraries are named in memory of CBI’s former patron and long-time friend.
 Robert was a critic, editor and teacher, a pioneer of the study of children’s literature in Ireland and a true champion of children’s books and their creators.
 Throughout his career as a secondary school teacher, he was instrumental .

 In September each year, Children’s Books Ireland launches our reading guide.
 Through this guide, we recommend the best books in all genres and age groups, enabling children and young people – with the help of a parent, guardian, grandparent, teacher or librarian – to find the right book for them.
 Within this guide you’ll discover over 340 of .